 Sample Size Calculation

 A power analysis using G power software18 was performed to calculate the sample size required for this study.
-Assuming a 5% significance level, a power of 0.819, a minimal clinical important difference (MCID) of 10.4 points between groups on the Constant Score22 and standard deviations from previous study23, a sample size of 72 patients (36 per group) has been proposed.
+Assuming a 5% significance level, a power of 0.8 a sample of 31 patients in each group was required to detect a 10-point difference in ASES scores19, To account for a 5% drop out rate, a total of 66 patients (33 in each group) has been proposed.

 3.1.2 Procedures: